Surrounding Families with Care and Support

-- Specially trained nurse manages symptoms and pain
+- Specially trained pediatric nurse case manager who manages symptoms and pain

-- Certified child life specialist helps child and siblings express emotions through activities
+- Certified child life specialist who helps the child and siblings express emotions through activities

-- Complementary or expressive therapist engages child in art and music
+- Complementary or expressive therapist who engages the child in art and music

-- Social worker helps patients and families cope with emotional and practical issues
+- Social worker who helps patients and families cope with emotional and practical issues

-- Grief counselor helps families prepare for death and cope with grief
+- Grief counselor who helps families prepare for death and cope with grief

-- Trained volunteer provides companionship and caregiver relief
+- Trained volunteer who provides companionship and caregiver relief

 Quality and Experience